AkuSarma/AkuSarma/README.md

 ## I am Aku Sarma
 <!-- ![](https://komarev.com/ghpvc/?username=your-github-AkuSarma&color=green) -->

-- 🔭 I’m currently working on Nohting
+- 🔭 I’m currently working on none.
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++.
-- 👯 I’m looking to collaborate on Nothing
+- 👯 I’m looking to collaborate on none.
-- 🤔 I’m looking for help with kivy
+- 🤔 I’m looking for help with none.
 - ⚡ Fun fact: Almost anything powered with electricity needs to be coded.
 Can you imagine?!

 NOTE: Top languages does not indicate my skill level or something like that, it's a github calculation of which languages I have the most code on github.